byeongjokim/YOLO_tensorflow/README.md

 - OpenCV2

 ## Data Set
 I use [VOC2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) dataset.
 This dataset has 20 classes "aeroplane", "bicycle", "bird", "boat", "bottle", "bus", "car", "cat", "chair", "cow", "diningtable", "dog", "horse", "motorbike", "person", "pottedplant", "sheep", "sofa", "train", "tvmonitor".
 I fixed this classes' order.
 In Data/DataSet.py, there is a source, which makes training, validation set.
 It parsing the xml files of VOC2007 images at first.
-Then load the image and resize it as (448, 448).
-Then re- (x, y) of center point, width, height.
+After it load the image and resize it as (448, 448), get (x, y) of center point, width, height.
 <br>
 In paper, we should use ImageNet 1000 classes data when pre training.
 But I cannot get that data..
 So I use this VOC2007 in pre training also.